Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 where $\pi$ is any upward directed path in $\Ze^2$ from the graph of $h_0$ to $(x,y)$.
 Here directed means that at each step the path moves in the direction $(-1,1)$ or $(1,1)$.

-As the $\omega_{i,j}$ have a continuous distribution, we may assume that almost surely $g(x,y)$ takes distinct and positive values for every $(x,y)$ above the graph of $h_0$.
-Moreover, the maximizing path $\pi$ in \eqref{eqn:LPPmax} is unique for every such $(x,y)$.
-Also, the maximizing path always starts from a valley of $h_0$ because it can be continued down a slope of $h_0$ until it reaches a valley.
+As the $\omega_{i,j}$ have a continuous distribution we note that, almost surely, $g(x,y)$ takes distinct and positive values for every $(x,y)$ in $\Ze^2$ and the maximizing paths $\pi$ in \eqref{eqn:LPPmax} are unique.
+Also, any maximizing path $\pi$ always starts from a valley of $h_0$ because it can be continued down a slope of $h_0$ until it reaches a valley.

-Recall the process $X(t)$ which is the position of the particle in the $\circ-\bullet$ pair at time $t$, and the process $X_n$ from \eqref{eqn:2ndnstep} that records the steps of the pair.
+Now recall the process $X(t)$ which is the position of the particle in the $\circ-\bullet$ pair at time $t$, and the process $X_n$ from \eqref{eqn:2ndnstep} that records the steps of the pair.
 The following lemma is from \cite[Proposition 3]{FP}; it describes the evolution of $X(t)$. \begin{lem} Starting with $X_0=0$, for every $n \geq 0$,

 In other words, $(X_{n+1}, n+1) = \mathrm{argmin}\, \{ g(X_n-1,n+1), g(X_n+1, n+1)\}$.
 Moreover, let

 for $n \geq 1$ with $\tau_0=0$.
 Then $X(t) = X_n$ for $t \in [\tau_n, \tau_{n+1})$. \end{lem}